Tech Tips for Pipetting

 Avoid sliding pipette tips down the side of a well.
 This can lead to residue clinging to the sides of the wells which leads to background in the well.
 Instead, just touch your tips down one time in the bottom corner of the well and dispense liquid.
 Sliding tips in the bottom of the wells can also smear spots leading to unclear results.

-Minimize the amount of times you have to pipette
+Minimize the number of times you have to pipette

 Pipette the fewest number of times possible.
 Choose a pipette volume that will minimize the number of times pipetting into a well.
 The fewer times you have to pipette, the less chance there is for error.

 Try not to blow any air into your wells when dispensing the liquid.
 This is especially critical when adding substrate before imaging.

 Pipette large volumes over small

 Large volumes are easier to pipette accurately.
 Pipetting 50μL is more likely to be accurate than pipetting 5μL.

 Pipettes are less accurate at a minimum and maximum settings.
 Avoid using pipettes for volumes less than 10% of the maximum volume.

 Stick to one way of pipetting and do not switch methods during an assay.
 There are 2 popular ways to pipette:

 - Depress plunger to first stop and aspirate.
 Then dispense to first stop, discard excess.